logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

   * You have the option to use wildcards.
   * Kibana Query Language (KQL) is not supported.

-* All Kibana Filters are accepted, including: **is, is not, is one of, is not one of, exists, does not exist**.
+* All filters are accepted, including: **is, is not, is one of, is not one of, exists, does not exist**.

 Once you're done refining your search query and filters, you can